Hevia/100ML/README.md

 * Listened to the 3rd episode of [Brain Inspiried](https://braininspired.co/)
 * Finished reading [Pure Reasoning in 12-Month-Old Infants as Probabilistic Inference](https://science.sciencemag.org/content/sci/332/6033/1054.full.pdf)
 * Began writing reflective blogpost on the first 10 days
-* Started working on a Feedforward Network that can solve simple math problems
+* Started working on a Feedforward Network that can solve simple math problems (Mainly data generation)
 * Attended the Intro to CUDA workshop by KnightHacks

 Day 15 (2/11/2020)